Git Commands Reference

 git bisect

-Use binary search through commit history to find which commit introduced a bug or regression.
+Use binary search through commit history to efficiently find which commit introduced a bug or regression in your codebase.

 git blame

-Show which commit and author last modified each line of a file, tracking down when changes were made.
+Show which commit and author last modified each line of a file, helping you track down when and why specific changes were made.

 git clean